NeueDarshan/simple_ConTeXt/README.md

 I started this project for my personal use, because I wanted some quality of life features for writing ConTeXt documents in Sublime Text.
 Since there were no packages that fit the bill, I started to write my own.
 Over time I felt that the result was looking pretty good, so I put it out into the world for the hopeful benefit of other ConTeXt users.

 That said, I can only test that things work on my machine, so some bugs are to be expected.
 Furthermore I only have so much spare time to work on it, and it's a hobby project.
-Don't expect a super polished experience!
+Don't expect a robust, polished experience!

 Currently the features are:
   - syntax file(s)